Dicklesworthstone/swiss_army_llama/README.md

 - **POST `/get_most_similar_string_from_database/`**: Finds the most similar string from the database.
 - **POST `/clear_ramdisk/`**: Clears the RAM Disk if it is enabled.

-For detailed request and response schemas, please refer to the Swagger UI available at the root URL.
+For detailed request and response schemas, please refer to the Swagger UI available at the root URL or the section at the end of this `README`.

 ## RAM Disk Management